SmileiPIC/TP-M2-GI/doc/source/introduction.rst

 Some clarifications
 ^^^^^^^^^^^^^^^^^^^^^^^^
-**Warning** Although external injection of an electron bunch in a plasma wave is not common or easy to realize experimentally, it was chosen due its conceptual simplicity, which allows to easily study some basic concepts underlying laser-plasma acceleration.
+**Warning** Although external injection of an electron bunch in a plasma wave is not the most common nor easy laser plasma acceleration scheme to realize experimentally, it was chosen due its conceptual simplicity, which allows to easily study some basic concepts underlying laser wakefield acceleration.
+The interested reader can find `here <https://smileipic.github.io/tutorials/advanced_wakefield_envelope.html>`_ a tutorial which includes laser wakefield acceleration with ionization injection, a more common laser wakefield acceleration scheme.

 **Warning:** Many parameters of the simulation were chosen as a compromise between having a quick simulation and being able to describe the physical phenomena of laser plasma acceleration of electron.
-More physically accurate simulations of this phenomenon would require larger mesh sizes, a different resolution, etc., that would require much longer simulations.
+More physically accurate simulations of this phenomenon would require larger mesh sizes, a different resolution, etc., that would require longer simulations less suited for a basic tutorial.

 A quick word on Smilei
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^